Cultivation of Cannabis Solicitors

 Due to our robust record in providing successful criminal defence, we enjoy relationships with skilful and experienced barristers.
 You can be confident that when you instruct our team, we will work with the best counsel and ensure every aspect and consequence of your defence is fully explained to you.
 Our criminal defence team has advised and represented all types of clients who have been charged with production of controlled drugs, from those running small, back-yard operations to individuals involved in national and international criminal operations.
 We have much experience working with clients who have been charged with cannabis cultivation specifically, putting us in an excellent position to build you a robust defence.

 As well as supporting you in the Magistrate’s Court or Crown Court, we can also provide 24-hour police station representation.
-Because, anything you say or do affect the outcome of your criminal matter, we provide expert advice at a crucial time, ensuring your best interests are always protected.
+Because anything you say or do affects the outcome of your criminal matter, we provide expert advice at a crucial time, ensuring your best interests are always protected.

 What is meant by ‘production’ of a controlled drug?